veliovgroup/jazeee-meteor-spiderable/README.md

 `ongoworks:spiderable` package.
 Primarily, this lengthens the timeout to 30 seconds and size limit to 10MB.
 All results will be cached to Mongo collection, by default for 3 hours (180 minutes).

-This package supports "real response-code" and "real headers", this means if your route returns `301` response code with some headers exactly same headers will be returned to whom requested.
-Also it supports all kind of [JavaScript redirects](#supported-redirects), additionally you can use `Spiderable.redirect` to force Phantomjs to be redirected.
+This package supports "real response-code" and "real headers", this means if your route returns `301` response code with some headers - exactly same headers will be returned to whom requested.
+Also it has support of all kind of [JavaScript redirects](#supported-redirects), additionally you can set `Spiderable.redirect` to force Phantomjs to be redirected.

 This package has build-in caching mechanism, by default it storing results for 3 hours, to change storing period set `Spiderable.cacheLifetimeInMinutes` to other value in minutes.